angulardart/site-angulardart/src/angular/guide/router/appendices.md

 ### Which strategy is best?

 You must choose a strategy and you need to make the right call early in the project.
-It won't be easy to change later once the application is in production and there are lots of application URL references in the wild.
+It won't be easy to change later once the app is in production and there are lots of app URL references in the wild.

 Almost all Angular projects should use the default HTML 5 style.
 It produces URLs that are easier for users to understand.